niebardzo/niebardzo.github.io/_posts/2020-05-29-gynvale-challenge-2.md

 http://challenges.gynvael.stream:5002/

 The code returned is the simple Express.js application.
 We can copy the code and run it locally, so we would be able to debug.
-The following code implements only the / endpoint and expects the secret parameter.

 ```
 app.get('/', (req, res) => {